Indigenous Art Park: Naming and creation

 In Cree, ᐄᓃᐤ (ÎNÎW) means "I am of the Earth."
-The park is located on the ancestral lands of the Papaschase Cree, and was later known as River Lot 11 when Métis landowner Joseph McDonald homesteaded on the site.
+The park was known as River Lot 11 when Métis landowner Joseph McDonald homesteaded on the site.
 In 2013, the City of Edmonton and Edmonton Arts Council began the process of visioning the art park concept with a workshop for local Indigenous communities and residents.
 In December 2014, City Council approved the funding for the park's creation and established a steering committee to lead the consultation, engagement, and administration of the project.
 The City of Edmonton also allocated $500,000 that it received through the Government of Canada's Canada 150 grants program to the project.

 In August 2015, the Edmonton Arts Council put out an Expression of Interest call to Indigenous artists.
 Art Park curator Candice Hopkins guided 16 shortlisted artists through site visits and knowledge exchange with Indigenous communities and elders to immerse the artists in the cultures, histories, and stories of "this place".
 The shortlisted artists used this immersive experience to create designs and models for potential art installations, six of which were selected and unveiled in April 2016.
 Construction on the park began in 2017.

 When the park reopened in 2018 as ᐄᓃᐤ (ÎNÎW), it featured six permanently installed artworks by Indigenous artists, as well as newly expanded trails, a covered seating area, and extra picnic tables scattered throughout.